The 27 Club: Tragic Stories of Addiction

 Even those born after his time often cite Jim Morrison as a musical influence.
 (Aline Zamogilnykh/Shutterstock)

-Strangely, nobody technically knows whether Jim Morrison entered the 27 Club due to drug overdose.
+Strangely, nobody technically knows whether Jim Morrison entered the 27 Club due to a drug overdose.
 The coroner stated that Morrison died of heart failure.
-Morrison’s girlfriend, however, claimed that he died of heroin overdose.
+Morrison’s girlfriend, however, claimed that he died of a heroin overdose.
 Pamela Courson, the woman dating Morrison at the time of his death, stated that he snorted heroin under the false belief that he was doing cocaine.
-Much like Janis Joplin, it appears that Morrison died after mixing heroin and alcohol.
+Like Janis Joplin, it appears that Morrison died after mixing heroin and alcohol.
 After vomiting blood, he appeared to recover for a short period before becoming unresponsive.
 Courson went back to sleep before waking up to find Morrison dead.

 Kurt Cobain